pletfix/docs/en/installation.md

     Customize the configuration files stored in `config` folder.

+5. Install Composer Packages

+    Enter this command to install the packages in the `vendor` folder:

+       composer install

+    > For the production system you should using the `no-dev` option:
+    >
+    >     composer install --no-dev

+6. Create the database

+    Create the database according to your configuration.
+If you didn't change the default setting, a SQLite database has been configured and you can create the database by entering this shell command:

+        touch storage/db/sqlite.db

+    After then, enter the following command in your terminal to migrate the database:

+        php console migrate

-5. That's all!
+That's all!
 Now the application is ready for the first request.

 Open your browser and enter the URL of the application's public folder, e.g.

-    ~~~
     http://localhost/my-app/public/
-    ~~~

 <a name="web-server"></a>
 ## Web Server Configuration